oracle-livelabs/converged/obaas/setup/setup.md

 If you wish to test locally or offline, the following additional tools are recommended:

 - A container platform, e.g., Rancher Desktop
 - An Oracle Database (in a container).
-If you are using a Apple Silicon environment you can't run the Oracle Database locally.
+If you are using an Apple Silicon environment you can't run the Oracle Database locally.
 One alternative is to use an ADB in Oracle OCI.

 ### Objectives